 To register for additional classes, close the Registration Results screen, then click the Registration button and begin again.
 You will be returned to the beginning of the process (Step 1).
 On the demographics and address change screens, scroll down to the bottom of each screen, and click Submit until you reach the Registration screen again.
 DO NOT use your browser's Back button to return to the Registration screen.

-Use the dropdown menu to select the term (Cap Term) for which you wish to view registration charges (eg., 14/SU, 14/FA, 15/SP).
-If you do not select a specific term, you will see charges for all available terms.
+Use the dropdown menu to select the term for which you wish to view registration charges (eg., 14/SU, 14/FA, 15/SP).

 Click Submit to continue to the next page.

-This shows charges and amount due for all terms selected on the previous Account Statement screen.
+The E-Bill shows charges and credits for the selected term, as well as balance forward from previous terms.
 After reviewing the charges and amount due, choose one of the following payment methods:

-Click Submit if you want to select more than one payment option to pay the full amount of tuition and fees.
+Click Payment Options if you want to select more than one payment option to pay the full amount of tuition and fees.

-Click Make an Electronic Payment if you intend to pay the full amount of tuition and fees using a credit card (2.5% convenience fee) or E-Check (no fee).
+Click Make a Payment if you intend to pay the full amount of tuition and fees using a credit card (2.5% convenience fee) or E-Check (no fee).

 Step 8: Payment Options or Make a Payment